Tikotik/OAuth/README.md

-# OAuth
+# F# OAuth
-OAuth library written with KISS principle in mind so it is simple stupid.
+OAuth library written in F# with KISS principle in mind so it is simple stupid.